supportandromate-gif/andromate-support/README.md

 ### Open a GitHub Issue
 The best way to track your request.
 Use it for:

-- Something that is not working the way you expect
 - A task or feature you'd like to see added
 - A question about how a specific task or workflow works
 - Anything missing or unclear